 Building a marketplace for blood products which equalized pricing in a very controlled and opaque ecosystem, by allowing both hospitals and blood centers to transact with pricing transparency, driving down costs and guaranteeing fill rates was a first of its kind.
 Our team researched, created, and developed an online marketplace that had never before existed.

 Bloodbuy’s first beta client, Texas Children’s Hospital in Houston, averaged 20+% in savings and a 100% fill rate on all orders placed through Bloodbuy compared with their standard contracts with blood centers within the first year.
-What had started as an idea became a reality, and Bloodbuy quickly proved to be a game-changer in the medical industry.
+What had started as an idea became a reality, and Bloodbuy quickly proved to be a game-changer in the healthcare space.

 Provided strategy and expertise in areas of product design, UI/UX, visual brand and marketing design.